gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 I know, I know, you could use a ready-made service like [Datacake](https://datacake.de) for public dashbaords, but...we're nerds, and wherever possible we build our own things.

-Relax, it won't be super hard, and I'll use a few scripts to make it easier for you (they make stuff happen automatically, like installing Node-RED, InfluxDB, Grafana, etc).
-You can always do that on your own if you want to, but...if that's you, you probably don't need this tutorial.
+Relax, it won't be super hard.
+We'll use a few scripts to make installing things secure and easy, so they just "work".

 My goal here is to enable a non-technical person to build your own "no-subscription" public or private dashboards for about $200, most of which you'll spend on equipment you'll use in every other IoT project you do.

+IoT stuff has been super fun for me to explore, and I'm pumped to share it with you.
+This is pretty much a love letter to you from me about IoT.

+Final note: This tutorial was made possible by a generous grant from the Helium Foundation's IOTWG; huge thanks to them for the support.

+Enjoy!

+### Get After It

 Make sure you have the following on hand: